-Weir Valves & Controls UK uses Teamcenter Express and Solid Edge to create shared access, one synchronized BOM and streamlined electronic sign off
+Weir Valves & Controls UK uses Teamcenter and Solid Edge to create shared access, one synchronized BOM and streamlined electronic sign-off

 By 2007, the company was ready to take another step forward.
 Mills explains, “We had identified two issues that arose, because information was kept in various places: the inefficient use of time and a negative impact on quality.
 Engineers, for example, were manually creating spreadsheet parts lists that were independent of SAP and Solid Edge.
 Our history includes the assimilation of different companies, with different part naming conventions.
 Components ended up duplicated in stock and searching parts was difficult.
 We were also rekeying information to do with drawings, bills of materials (BOMs) and change notes.”

 To respond to the challenges, WVC UK embarked on a threefold mission: 1) to create shared access to consistent information, 2) to work from a single, integrated and synchronized BOM, and 3) to enable electronic distribution of engineering change management.
-The company began to investigate product life cycle management (PLM) applications, with the main requirement being integration with Solid Edge and SAP.
-After a full evaluation process, Siemens PLM Software’s Teamcenter® Express software was selected for a pilot project involving five engineers.
+The company began to investigate product lifecycle management (PLM) applications, with the main requirement being integration with Solid Edge and SAP.
+After a full evaluation process, Siemens PLM Software’s Teamcenter® software, preconfigured for rapid deployment and fast return on investment, was selected for a pilot project involving five engineers.

-The next phase was to train three more people, add more assemblies and master BOMs to Teamcenter Express, continue the standard parts rationalization and automate engineering processes.
+The next phase was to train three more people, add more assemblies and master BOMs to Teamcenter, continue the standard parts rationalization and auto-mate engineering processes.
 Throughout the implementation process, Siemens PLM Software reseller, Cutting Edge, provided support and training.
-“Cutting Edge has been extremely proactive and supportive with regard to Teamcenter Express and effectively fulfills the role of CAD manager,” says Mills.
+“Cutting Edge has been extremely proactive and supportive with regard to Teamcenter and effectively fulfills the role of CAD manager,” says Mills.
 “Our team knows that when they contact the support desk, they receive clear and timely guidance.”

 During the pilot project, engineers rationalized all the different versions for one specific part and reduced them from 354 different versions to 104, a 70 percent reduction.
 “Not only will we know that each product is as good as it can be,” continues Jonathan Mills, “we will also gain file security and traceability.
 In the past, we have found the drawings we originated have been radically changed after they have left us.
 This has clear implications for functionality, safety and liability, as in the level of pressure that a valve is designed to withstand.”
 He notes that previously any BOM errors were usually only discovered at the assembly stage.